ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 ![Monitoring](./../media/extra/8.jpg)
 ![Monitoring](./../media/extra/9.jpg)

-# Create a dataflow that reads data from a CSV file in the data lake and performs some transformations, such as filtering, joining, aggregating, and mapping.
+# Create a dataflow that reads data from a CSV file

 ---